Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 that are typically relocated on a virtual machine.
 One such table is the Interrupt Descriptor Table (IDT), which tells the system where various operating system interrupt handlers are located in memory.
-On real machines, the IDT is located lower in memory than it is on guest (i.e., virtual) machines*
+On real machines, the IDT is located lower in memory than it is on guest (i.e., virtual) machines.*

 > *PS: Does not seem to work on newer version of VMWare Workstation (Tested on v12)*

-I'm not sure if that means that the results are a false positive, but since it should not work on newer versions of VMWare Workstation, lets ignore it.
+I'm not sure if that means that the results are a false positive, but since it should not work on newer versions of VMWare Workstation, let’s ignore it.

 Both *Checking for Hyper-V global objects* and *Checking_SMBIOS_tables* techniques seem to be an effective method to detect sandboxes.
 Another advantage is they don't get flagged as anti-vm techniques by the sanboxes.